How much will the iPhone 13 cost? We'll find out next week

-Apple's new iPhone, expected to be called the iPhone 13, will debut on Sept.
+Apple's new iPhone, expected to be called the iPhone 13, is set to debut on Sept.
 14 at the tech giant's next 2021 event, but how much will it cost?
 When looking at what phone to buy, price will likely have a big impact on your decision.
-Although it isn't the most exciting detail about the upcoming iPhone, it can help you choose if it's the right smartphone for you, or whether you should opt for last year's iPhone 12, the iPhone 11 or the rumored iPhone SE 3.
+Although it isn't the most exciting detail about the upcoming iPhone, it can help you choose if it's the right smartphone for you, or whether you should opt for last year's iPhone 12, the iPhone 11 or the rumored iPhone SE 3 --especially since rumors say the iPhone 13 could be more expensive than its predecessors.

 Read more: How to watch Apple's Sept.
 14 event live and everything we expect